Fedack/PiShockDocs/docs/PiVault.md

 # PiVault Documentation
-If you have issues or questions not answered within this document, please join our [Discord-Community](https://discord.gg/MrNb9CQyYA).<br>
+If you have issues or questions not answered within this document, please join our [Discord Community](https://discord.gg/MrNb9CQyYA).<br>

 ---
 Please use the Table of contents below to navigate this document.